All Episodes

 That's what's been happening.

-And the second line of defense, the state government, the state of Louisiana, and I appreciate the position these uh public officials are obviously in and the stress they're under, but let's get realistic.
+And the second line of defense, the state government, the state of Louisiana, and I appreciate the position these public officials are obviously in and the stress they're under, but let's get realistic.

-It's not Bush's National Guard unless he federalizes it, and they haven't done that.
+It's not Bush's National Guard unless he federalizes it, and they haven't done that because the governors are very jealous about that.

 Governors don't want the president federalizing the National Guard.